-- Legionnaire hat- the flap should cover the neck - Bucket hat with a deep crown and brim size of at least 5cm (adults 6cm). - Broad brimmed hat with a brim size of at least 6cm (adults 7.5cm).
+- Legionnaire hat- the flap should cover the neck - bucket hat with a deep crown and angled brim size that is at least 5cm (adults 6cm) and must shade the face, neck and ears - Broad brimmed hat with a brim size of at least 6cm (adults 7.5cm).

 Please note: Baseball caps or visors do not provide enough sun protection and therefore are not recommended.
-Children without a sun safe hat will be asked to play in an area protected from the sun (e.g. under shade, veranda or indoors) or can be provided with a spare hat.
+Children without a sun safe hat will be asked to play in an area protected from the sun (e.g. indoors, under shade, veranda or indoors)